Voronoi-Studios/GridWave/docs/Core/Index.md

 ### Adding Node Editor support:

+## Automatic

+Run /GridWave.core patch in any world where the mod is loaded.
+Only works if installed in your client.

+## Manual:

-1. Copy contents of [HytaleGenerator Java](https://github.com/Voronoi-Studios/GridWave/tree/main/src/main/resources/Client/NodeEditor/Workspaces/HytaleGenerator%20Java) to your corresponding folder in `%Appdata%/Hytale/install\release\package\game\latest\Client\NodeEditor\Workspaces\HytaleGenerator Java`
+Copy contents of [HytaleGenerator Java](https://github.com/Voronoi-Studios/GridWave/tree/main/src/main/resources/Client/NodeEditor/Workspaces/HytaleGenerator%20Java) to your corresponding folder in `%Appdata%/Hytale/install\release\package\game\latest\Client\NodeEditor\Workspaces\HytaleGenerator Java`
 > [!NOTE]
 > Node modding is currently not offically suported by Hytale, thus we need to replace some files.